Skip to main content

 Introduction

-Trinity Laban launched the world’s first Masters degree in Dance Science in 2001 and has been a pioneering force in the field ever since.
-Come and join a collaborative global community and find your place in the rapidly expanding field of Dance Science.
+Trinity Laban launched the world’s first Master’s degree in Dance Science in 2001 and has been a pioneering force in the field ever since.
+Today, our MSc and MFA Dance Science programmes bring together a global community of dancers, scientists, educators, clinicians, and researchers who are shaping the future of dance science.

 Key Features